-If you’re an e‑commerce professional, you know how much information there is about your customers.
-And with the right strategies and tools in place, you can use this data to improve customer experience, increase sales, and, most importantly, grow your business.
+If you’re an e-commerce professional, you know how much information there is about your customers.
+With the right customer analytics tools, you can track customer engagement, measure customer loyalty, and use predictive and descriptive analytics to improve customer retention, increase sales, and, most importantly, grow your business.

 Want to know how?
-Today, we will dig deeper into using analytics, customer data, and what tools are the best for this purpose!
+Today, we will dig deeper into using customer analytics, how to read customer data, and which tools are best for tracking customer profiles, purchase history, and other key data points.

 Without further ado, let’s get started!